Edw590/VISOR---Android-Version-Assistant/README.md

 ## Final notes
 Anything you see about a DADi EMPRESAS, Inc. or DE, Inc., forget about it XD.
 It's a non-existent company.
 I made it up on High-School when I bought a CASIO fx-CG20 and it asked for a company name.
 So I made this one up xD.
 Thought why not keep using it, so I have some company name to put on stuff xD.

 Hope you like the app!
 Any new ideas are welcomed!
-(I may not implement them that fast - depends, as I'm studying.)
+(I just may or may not implement them that fast - student)